bcowgill/tailwind-react-test/README.md

 npm install -D tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9
 ```

-## 4. and then CRACO to change the build scripts
+## 4. and then CRACO to change the build scripts for PostCSS

 ```
 npm install @craco/craco